-AusOcean's mission is to help our oceans through the use of technology.
+AusOcean's mission is to help our oceans through technology.
 One way we're achieving that is with software, and "open-source software" in particular.
 If you're not familiar with the term, there is a good Wikipedia article.
 In a nutshell, open-source software right holders grant others the rights to study, change, and distribute the software with few restrictions.
 Using open-source software means we don't have to re-invent the proverbial wheel all the time.
 We also need to develop new software, which AusOcean is making available under a type of open-source license known as the GNU General Public License (GPL).

 The question I pondered early on was "which programming language to use at AusOcean?"
 Over the years I've worked in over a dozen different programming languages, going as far back as BASIC, FORTRAN and COBOL to more modern languages such as C++, Java and Python.
 All of them have their pros and cons, although with some the cons considerably outweigh the pros.
 Developing new software is still a relatively expensive, time-consuming process, and the choice of programming language can make a big difference when it comes to productivity.
 On top of that, the software that AusOcean is developing will eventually evolve into a giant distributed system, and such systems have a tendency to become complex.